Be Part of Aging Wisely Everett

 Are you an older adult who lives near Everett, MA and who needs a fun way to stay healthy and feel good?

-You can find a wide variety of community health and wellness programs at the Everett Armory.
-The Everett Older Adult Program is operated by Cambridge Health Alliance's Department of Community Affairs in collaboration with the Everett Council on Aging and with support from the Everett Foundation for the Aged.
+Find a wide variety of community health and wellness programs at the Everett Armory.
+The Aging Wisely Everett Program is operated by CHA's Department of Community Health Improvement in collaboration with the Everett Council on Aging and with support from the Everett Foundation for the Aged.
 Our programs are fun, free and designed for adults 60 and older.
 Join us to be more active, meet new people, and learn how to stay healthy.
 For the current schedule, please click here.

 Quick facts about your health *